 Courses with ABS notations are counted toward academic standing at the beginning of the subsequent term.
 If a make-up exam is not completed by midterm of the subsequent semester, the ABS will be changed to an NC (no credit).

 In cases where a student has outstanding work in a course other than a final exam, a course instructor may choose to grant a grade of Incomplete.
 As noted above, only an authorized dean may excuse a student from a scheduled final exam.
 The authority to grant an Incomplete rests with the course instructor, who may simply enter a notation of INC when submitting a student's final grade.

 An Incomplete from the fall that is finished by the following February 1st will improve a student's academic standing (e.g. from Warning to Good Standing).
 Spring semester Incompletes must be completed by the following July 1st in order to count toward academic standing.
 If a student finishes an Incomplete by the stated deadline but the faculty member does not submit a grade by that time, the Chair of the Committee on Academic Standing may change the student's academic standing if the faculty member confirms that the work was completed and received by the deadline.

-Students and faculty members should be aware that one-semester thesis courses taken in the first semester of senior year, if not completed by the end of the semester, result in a transcript grade of "I".
-Also, transcripts by the Registrar at the end of the seventh semester bear such Incompletes.
+Students and faculty members should be aware that thesis-related independent study courses taken in the first semester of senior year, if not completed by the end of the semester, result in a transcript grade of "INC." Also, transcripts by the Registrar at the end of the seventh semester bear such Incompletes.
 If this presents a problem with post-graduation plans, students are strongly encouraged to register for a single-semester thesis course in the semester they will complete the thesis work.